twhume/numbo/README.md

 at https://www.gnu.org/software/classpath/license.html.

 * Make the current iteration an input field which you can put a value into

-* At iteration 302 we have a main block, needing a 6, and get a 6 from 4-1=3
-* 1. Our pnet activation rules activate along every axis - i.e. activate 6, then minus and *every* minus
-* calc gets activated.
-We could be more selective.
-* 2. Now we have a 6 and a block needing 6. what happens? probe-target2 walks past it at 304... we should be completing the block here!

 - add more rules to rand-syntactic-comparison
 * UPDATE THE temperature calculator